MHR507/vigilhawk/README.md

-# vigilhawk
+# VigilHawk
-VigilHawk — Computer vision threat detection (FYP)
+Computer vision software for threat detection (FYP).
+## Quick start
+See /docs for instructions.